5 Day Austria Itinerary: Two Of The Best Cities

 Day 2 in Austria: Vienna

-Another day, another day of exploring Austria’s royal history!
+Today is all about exploring some of Vienna’s most famous landmarks.
 Today, get up early and head to Schönbrunn Palace, another former home of the Austrian royals.

 You can tour the palace at your own pace, which takes approximately an hour.
 After the tour, you’ll be shocked to know that the rooms open to the public make up just a small portion of the Palace, and it’s much bigger than you could ever imagine.